danlark1/miniselect/README.md

 benchmarking.

 Sorting is everywhere and there are many outstanding sorting algorithms that compete in speed, comparison count and cache friendliness.
-However selection algorithms are always a bit outside of the competition scope, however they are pretty important, for example, in databases ORDER BY LIMIT N is used extremely often which can benefit from more optimal selection and partial sorting algorithms.
+However, selection algorithms are always a bit outside of the competition scope, they are pretty important, for example, in databases ORDER BY LIMIT N is used extremely often which can benefit from more optimal selection and partial sorting algorithms.
 This library tries to solve this problem with Modern C++.